gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

 Configuring the Build System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Before we can use GPRT, we need to configure how to compile our code together into an executable.
-Our samples do this by using *CMake*.
+Our samples do this by using the *CMakeLists.txt* files.
 In a typical workflow, this CMake file would be configured as follows:

 .. literalinclude:: ../../../samples/s00-rayGenOnly/CMakeLists.txt
    :language: cmake